m-freitag/website-academic/content/home/projects.md

  css_class = ""
 +++

-Einstellungen zu Waffenhandel in Deutschland und Frankreich - A Conjoint Experiment on the Comparative Legitimacy of Arms Exports in Germany and France (PIs: P. Thurner and L. Rudolph)
+# [A Conjoint Experiment on the Comparative Legitimacy of Arms Exports in Germany and France](https://www.gsi.uni-muenchen.de/lehreinheiten/le_policy_analysis/forschung/conjoint1/index.html)(PIs: P. Thurner and L. Rudolph)